Deutsche Grammophon: 125 years Special Gala Concert (2023)

 It was now time for select pieces from “Star Wars” to shine.
 I honestly would have preferred “March of the Resistance” or “The Asteroid Field,” but we were treated to a fine performance of “The Rebellion is Reborn.”
 This was followed by “Princess Leia’s Theme” which was one of the highlights of the evening for me.
 The flautist absolutely nailed his solos which were gorgeously complimented by the French horn parts.
 I get goosebumps just thinking about it!

-The final piece for the main program was the “Finale & Throne Room,” which was performed with such gusto and passion that it permeated an infectious energy and drive.
+The final piece for the main program was the “Finale & Throne Room,” which was performed with great gusto, passion, and drive.

 This was followed by JW’s second standing ovation for the night before he signaled “one more” to the audience for his first encore, which was “Yoda’s theme.”
 The “Raider’s March” came next with the night ending with “The Imperial March.”
 Except JW didn’t call it that – he just turned to the audience and said, “Darth Vadar,” to which the audience went nuts!